 Again, this more has to do with where the container goes.
 Beans need to be stored somewhere dry.
 It may seem like common sense, but better said than unsaid!

-While these containers are amazing, again, they’re optimized to reduce the oxygen and light that reach your beans.
+While these containers are amazing, again, they designed to reduce the oxygen and light that reach your beans.
 It’s up to you to put this them somewhere dry and away from any hot kitchen tools.

 Airtight, moisture-free, and recyclable, the Coffeevac can hold 1 lb. of coffee beans and keep them at peak freshness.
 The patented Tightvac partial vacuum seal touts keeping the big bad oxygen out without suffocating the beans, aka letting the degassing process happen through a 1-way valve.
 Unlike many other canisters boasting valves, this isn’t specifically a CO2 valve, but that also means there aren’t any filters to swap out, which is one of the more involved aspects of having a fancy canister.